 - “Geometric Correction for a Spherical Mirror Projection on a Nonplanar Surface”

 - “Self-Driving Cars: Exploring the Potential of Using Convolutional Neural Network to Overcome Road Variation”

 Program facilities at the Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation include computer and hardware teaching labs, a cognitive systems lab, robotics lab, dedicated computer server room, and study space with wireless networking.

-The following core courses are offered every year or every other year: Computer Science 143, Object-Oriented Programming with Robots; Computer Science 145, Discrete Mathematics; Computer Science 201, Data Structures; Computer Science 301, Algorithms; Computer Science 305, Design of Programming Languages; Computer Science 312, Theory of Computation; and Computer Science 326, Operating Systems.
-Elective courses are offered at least once every three years or by tutorial; recent examples include Databases, Mobile Applications and Interfaces, The Computational Image, and Embedded Operating Systems.
+The following core courses are offered every year: Computer Science 141/143, Object-Oriented Programming; Computer Science 145, Discrete Mathematics; Computer Science 201, Data Structures; Computer Science 275, Statistics for Computing; Computer Science 301, Algorithms; Computer Science 305, Design of Programming Languages; and Computer Science 326, Operating Systems.
+Elective courses are offered at least once every three years or by tutorial; recent examples include Databases, Mobile Applications and Interfaces, The Computational Image, Bioinformatics, and Machine Learning.